apache/pekko/docs/src/main/categories/additional-sink-and-source-converters.md

 Sources and sinks for integrating with `java.io.InputStream` and `java.io.OutputStream` can be found on `StreamConverters`.
-As they are blocking APIs the implementations of these operators are run on a separate dispatcher configured through the `akka.stream.blocking-io-dispatcher`.
+As they are blocking APIs the implementations of these operators are run on a separate dispatcher configured through the `pekko.stream.blocking-io-dispatcher`.

 @@@ warning